 This means that you can’t use these balls in most tournaments.
 That said they can make casual play much more enjoyable as you don’t have to worry about short drives.

-They are available in white, optic yellow and pink and cost about $ 20 / dozen, so they are reasonably affordable.
+They are available in white, optic yellow, and pink and cost about $ 20 per dozen, so they are reasonably affordable.

 Longest Competition Golf Ball for Seniors

-If you are looking for the longest rule conforming golf ball, my recommendation is the Noodle Long & Soft golf balls.
+If you are looking for the longest rule-conforming golf ball, my recommendation is the Noodle Long & Soft (affiliate link) golf balls.

-Just like the name suggests the balls are designed to be long-distance as well as having a good feel with soft compression.
+Just like the name suggests the balls are designed to be long-distance as well as have a good feel with soft compression.

-They are a very high-performance ball for an affordable price.
+They are very high-performance balls for an affordable price.
 The bang for your buck in these balls is exceptional.
 They are known for their distance and accuracy and have one of the best ratings of all golf balls.

 Definitely a great option for increasing your drive distance without breaking the bank!

 What affects golf ball range

 So what exactly affects golf ball distance and the other properties?
 What makes the MG Seniors for example so different from other balls?